dtcenter/MET/met/docs/Users_Guide/series-analysis.rst

 Practical Information
 _____________________

 This Series-Analysis tool performs verification of gridded model fields using matching gridded observation fields.
 It computes a variety of user-selected statistics.
-These statistics are a subset of those produced by the Grid-Stat tool, with options for statistic types, thresholds, and conditional verification options as discussed in the Chapter :ref:`grid-stat`.
+These statistics are a subset of those produced by the Grid-Stat tool, with options for statistic types, thresholds, and conditional verification options as discussed in the :numref:`grid-stat`.
 However, these statistics are computed separately for each grid location and accumulated over some series such as time or height, rather than accumulated over the whole domain for a single time or height as is done by Grid-Stat.

 This tool computes statistics for exactly one series each time it is run.
 Multiple series may be processed by running the tool multiple times.
 The length of the series to be processed is determined by the first of the following that is greater than one: the number of forecast fields in the configuration file, the number of observation fields in the configuration file, the number of input forecast files, the number of input observation files.
 Several examples of defining series are described below.